Malaysia swears in new prime minister as Mahathir forced out

 Mahathir promised to seek a vote in parliament to challenge Muhyiddin’s support, but conceded he might not win.

 Muhyiddin, 72, was sworn in at a palace ceremony in front of Malaysia’s king, Sultan Abdullah Sultan Ahmad Shah, and promised to fulfil his duties as prime minister.
+His office said he would start work there on Monday morning, but made no further comment.

 The change in leadership comes less than two years after Mahathir joined old rival Anwar Ibrahim, 72, to defeat the ruling party of six decades, the United Malays National Organisation (UMNO), on an anti-corruption platform.